 - Other benefits may include a company car, housing benefits for expatriated Senior Executives for a limited period of time, as well as other customary benefits.
 Other benefits shall not constitute a significant part of the total remuneration.
 The Senior Executives may also be offered health care insurance.

 - The Senior Executives are offered defined contribution pension solutions, with premiums amounting to a maximum of 30 percent of the fixed salary, these premiums are paid to insurance companies.
 Senior Executives that are non-Swedish residents may be offered, if it is approved by the Board, cash-based pension solutions corresponding to the premiums that otherwise would have been paid to insurance companies.

 - In the event notice of termination of employment is served by the company, the Chief Executive Officer is entitled to salary for a period of a maximum of 18 months and the other Senior Executives are entitled to salary for a period of a maximum of 12 months.

 Board Members, elected at General Meetings, may in certain cases receive a fee for services performed within their respective areas of expertise, outside of their Board duties.
 Compensation for these services shall be paid at market terms and be approved by the Board.

 In special circumstances, the Board may deviate from the above guidelines.
 In such a case, the Board is obligated to give account for the appearance of, and the reason for, the deviation at the following Annual General Meeting.

-For further information regarding the guidelines and remuneration for the Senior Executives in respect of 2016, please refer to the Group's 2016 Annual Report.
+For further information regarding the guidelines and remuneration for the Senior Executives paid out during 2017, please refer to Kinnevik’s 2017 Annual Report, Note 16 for the Group.